-The Research in Social Sciences and Technology (RESSAT) is a peer-reviewed academic journal and publishes only original scholarly works written in English.
-RESSAT welcomes research papers, theoretical works, literature reviews, research reports and book reviews in different areas of social sciences and technology with emphasis on education.
+The Research in Social Sciences and Technology (RESSAT) is a peer-reviewed academic journal that publishes only original scholarly works written in English.
+RESSAT welcomes research papers, theoretical works, literature reviews, research reports, and book reviews on all aspects of educational policy and management.

 All manuscripts submitted to RESSAT are rigorously evaluated via a double-blind peer review process.
 The manuscripts should be original, unpublished, and not in consideration for publication elsewhere at the time of submission.

 The subject matter of all manuscripts must be within the scope of the journal.
 Manuscripts that are not suitable for the journal will be rejected even if they are of high scientific quality.
 For detailed information on the aims and scope of RESSAT, please refer to Aims & Scope.

 RESSAT publishes three regular issues per year and attitional special issues (from 2020).

 RESSAT is published by OpenED Network.
 E-ISSN: 2691-0667.

 Authors are requested to submit their manuscripts using the journal’s online submission system.
 Authors must register with the journal prior to submission.
 The online submission system will guide authors through the submission process.
 Submission by email is not accepted.

 Authorship should be limited to those who have made a significant contribution to the article.
 All those who have made significant contributions should be listed as co-authors.
 Significant contributions include:

 - significant contributions to the conception, design, execution, data acquisition, or interpretation of the study;

 - drafting the manuscript or revising it critically for important intellectual content